nnhubbard/ZSPinAnnotation/README.md

 ZSPinAnnotation
 =============

 Have you ever felt limited by the three Annotation pin colors that Apple provides with MapKit?
 Have you ever thought it was a pain to have to create custom images in photoshop every time you wanted to change the color?  `ZSPinAnnotation` solves these problems by building the pin image on the fly.
-All you have to do is specify a color and you get back a `UIImage`.
+All you have to do is specify a `UIColor` and you get back a `UIImage`.

 ![ZSPinAnnotation](http://f.cl.ly/items/223W1a0d0s3m3S0h3K37/Screen%20Shot%202011-12-06%20at%203.59.23%20PM.png "ZSPinAnnotation")